Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

 \begin{remark} J.J.
 Uhl \cite{uhl} proved that if $Y$ is any strictly convex Banach space and the set $\NA(L_1(\mu), Y)$ is dense in $\mathcal{L}(L_1(\mu), Y)$ (here we are assuming that $\mu$ is a finite measure), then $Y$ must satisfy the Radon-Nikod\'ym property.
-Nevertheless, if we take $Y$ to be an infinite dimensional strictly convex Banach space with Schauder basis which does not have the Radon-Nikod\'ym property, we have that $\mathcal{L}_G(L_1[0,1], Y) = \NA_G(L_1[0,1], Y)$, where $G$ is the group induced by all measure preserving maps on $[0,1]$ (see Proposition \ref{L1-case}).
+Nevertheless, Proposition \ref{L1-case} shows that even if $Y$ is an infinite dimensional strictly convex Banach space with Schauder basis which does \emph{not} have the Radon-Nikod\'ym property, we have that $\mathcal{L}_G(L_1[0,1], Y) = \NA_G(L_1[0,1], Y)$ when $G$ is the group induced by all measure preserving mappings on $[0,1]$.
 Therefore, Uhl's analogous result {\it does not} hold true in this context. \end{remark}

-A Lindenstrauss' result (see \cite[Proposition 2.(b)]{L}) shows that, for a compact metric space $K$, the set $\NA (C(K), Y)$ is dense in $\mathcal{L} (C(K), Y)$ for every Banach space $Y$ if and only if $K$ is finite.
-For the particular case of $C[0,1]$, Lindenstrauss proved in fact that it has no strongly exposed points.
-Thus, by following the proof of \cite[Theorem 2]{L}, one can obtain that $\NA(C[0,1], Z \oplus_2 \C)$ is {\it not} dense in $\mathcal{L}(C[0,1], Z \oplus_2 \C)$, where $Z$ is a renorming of $C[0,1]$.
-Towards to the opposite direction, we have the following.
+J. Lindenstrauss characterized when the set $\NA (C(K), Y)$ is dense in $\mathcal{L} (C(K), Y)$ for every Banach space $Y$.
+Indeed, he showed that, for a compact metric space $K$, the set $\NA (C(K), Y)$ is dense in $\mathcal{L} (C(K), Y)$ for every Banach space $Y$ if and only if $K$ is finite (see \cite[Proposition 2.(b)]{L}).
+However, the following result shows that this characterization \emph{does not} hold in the context of $G$-invariant norm-attaining operators when we assume that $Y$ has a Schauder basis.